nashville-software-school/server-side-python-curriculum/book-3-bangazon/chapters/TESTING.md

         game.number_of_players = 4
         game.gamer_id = 1
-        game.description = "It's too late to apologize." game.save()
+        game.description = "It's too late to apologize."

+        # Save the Game to the testing database
+        game.save()

         # Define the URL path for deleting an existing Game